open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 [Merging the development branch onto the live branch](#merge-the-development-branch) will trigger a [build](build).
 For changes to the theme, rebuild the previous build of the live branch.

-The built documentation is copied to the staging server.
+The built documentation is transferred to the staging directory on the server.
 You can preview the documentation.
-For example, for OCDS 1.1,
-<http://staging.standard.open-contracting.org/1.1/en/> is the staging version for <https://standard.open-contracting.org/1.1/en/>.
+For example, for OCDS 1.1, <https://standard.open-contracting.org/staging/1.1/> is the staging version for <https://standard.open-contracting.org/1.1/>.

 ### 2. Release the documentation